Azure/aks-engine/docs/topics/proxy-servers.md

 What kind of egress traffic you can expect is documented here: [Control egress traffic for cluster nodes in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/limit-egress-traffic).
 Even though the document is referring to AKS (in Azure) it gives you an idea what kind of traffic and requests you can expect.

-## AKS-engine
+## AKS engine

-AKS-engine means in this context the VM ([Windows](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows) or [Linux](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux)) that is used to run AKS-engine to deploy, scale and upgrade your Kubernetes cluster.
+AKS engine means in this context the VM ([Windows](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows) or [Linux](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux)) that is used to run AKS engine to deploy, scale and upgrade your Kubernetes cluster.

 **Linux**